is to create a safe community in which to live, play, and work.Our mission

 Secretary: Mark Tesoro

 Mark Tesoro has extensive experience developing and implementing complex projects and public health programs.
 He has more than ten years of experience coordinating clinical, research, and grant activities in the Neurology Department of The Johns Hopkins Hospital.
-In Washington, D.C., Mark worked as a Senior Analyst for the National Committee for Quality Assurance (NCQA) where his responsibilities included coordinating the activities of national experts to establish behavioral health quality assurance standards for managed care organizations; improving the quality of mental health care for millions of citizens.
-Mark is currently working toward his Ph.D. in Clinical Neuropsychology and has participated in numerous peer-reviewed presentations on a variety of health related topics.
+In Washington, D.C., Mark was as a Senior Analyst for the National Committee for Quality Assurance (NCQA) where he was responsible for coordinating the activities of national experts to establish behavioral health quality assurance standards for managed care organizations.
+Mark has participated in numerous peer-reviewed presentations on a variety of health related topics.
 Since moving to Florida he has been involved in both public and private settings and has worked with a broad spectrum of the population.
-He previously led the Injury Prevention Program for the Lee County Health Department, in addition to Safe Kids Lee/Collier Counties and the Lee County Injury Prevention Coalition.
+He previously led the Injury Prevention Program for the Lee County Health Department, in addition to Safe Kids Lee/Collier Counties.
 Currently, Mark is employed as an Analyst/Health Educator with the Lee Memorial Hospital Department of Trauma Services where he develops and promotes injury prevention programming throughout a five county region and drafts and supports various grant efforts.
-Mark is a founding member of Lee County Medical Reserve Corps, and is a past president of the local Kiwanis Club.
+Mark is also founding member of Lee County Medical Reserve Corps.

 Former Chairperson: Lowell W. Gerson